Race 07: Reception

 Race On received mixed reviews, scoring a Metacritic average of 73%.

-IT Reviews commented that "Race On is a good value for money package, with a colossal number of cars and tracks on offer if you've not got the original game".
-However, it added that for those who already own Race 07, all you get is "new muscle cars to play around with, and the Swedish championship", which makes it a "slightly less compelling purchase for them".
+IT Reviews commented that "Race On is a good value for money package, with a colossal number of cars and tracks on offer if you've not got the original game", but also added that for those who already own Race 07, all the players get is "new muscle cars to play around with, and the Swedish championship", which makes it a "slightly less compelling purchase for them".

 PC Gamer magazine in the UK agreed broadly with this: "It's not bad value if you're new to Race 07, but is perhaps a raw deal for those who own the base game".